How EMDR Therapy Helps Emotional Neglect:

 How EMDR Therapy Helps Heal Emotional Neglect and Complex Trauma

-For many adults, the emotional responses associated with CPTSD are not coming from a single event, but from repeated relational experiences over time.
+For many adults, these responses were not shaped by a single event, but through repeated relational experiences over time.

 Experiences like: